Gion cult: History

 Tradition holds that when Hōdō came to Japan, he was accompanied by the deity Gozu Tennō (牛頭天王; Sanskrit: Gośīrṣa devarāja), who was later enshrined at Hiromine Shrine and Yasaka Shrine and is venerated in the Gion faith.

 While engaged in ascetic practice on Mount Rokkō at the Kumoga Iwa Rock (雲ヶ岩), Hōdō is said to have been approached by the deity Vaiśravaṇa riding on purple clouds.
 It was after this encounter that Hōdō built Tamon-ji in Hyōgo Prefecture to enshrine the Kumoga Iwa Rock, Rokkō-Hime-Daizen-no-Kami (六甲比命大善神), and the Shinkyō Iwa Rock.

 The description in Shinnaiden is prominent.
 In China, he was influenced by Taoism, and in Japan, he further merged with Susanoo, the Kami of Shinto.
 This is because both Gozu Tenno and Susanoo were considered to be plague gods.
 He was considered to be the Buddha Bhaisajyaguru.

 The cult began in the Heian period, and the original form of the Gion faith was to prevent epidemics by comforting the god of pestilence.
 In the late 10th century, the citizens of Kyoto began to hold a festival at Yasaka Shrine (then known as Gion Shrine) which became known as Gion Matsuri.
 By the Middle Ages, the Gion faith had spread throughout the country, and Gion shrines or Gyototenno shrines were created to enshrine Gyotenno, and the Goryokai (or Tenno Festival) was held as a ritual procession.

 In the Meiji era (1868–1912), the Separation of Buddhism and Shinto banned Buddhist rituals at shrines and prohibited the use of Buddhist words such as "Gozu Tenno" and "Gion" in the names of deities and company names, so Gion Shrine and Gozu Tenno Shrine became shrines dedicated to Susanoo and changed their names.

-Hiromine Gion Cult
+Hiromine Gion cult

 At Hiromine Shrine there is a quite different Gion cult revolving around agriculture rather than protection from disease.
-Interestingly Susanoo/Gozu Tenno is often observed as more intimidating in this tradition taking on elements of a Landlord deity.
+Interestingly Susanoo/Gozu Tenno is often observed as more intimidating in this tradition taking on elements of a jinushigami.